nebeux/eco/README.md

 > Built for **Hackonomics 2026, EcoHack, and EcoHacks** · All trades are simulated · Data from Finnhub & yfinance

 Hey there!
 Welcome to Eco's repository.
 Eco is a paper trading app that lets you invest a virtual $10,000 in real stocks — while tracking the environmental cost of your portfolio.
-Every buy you make adds to your **carbon impact score**, rewarding greener investment decisions.
+Every buy you make adds to your **footprint score**, rewarding greener investment decisions.

 ---